Abul Khair Group: History

 Abul Khair Group-owned Shah Cement had the largest market share in Bangladesh in 2019.
 In December 2019, Shah Cement Industries set up the largest vertical roller cement mill in the world per Guinness World Records.
 The roller was built by the Danish company FLSmidth.
 The Department of Environment found Abul Khair Steel and Power Limited, located in Madambibir Hat, Sitakunda Upazila, had violated environmental laws.
 The plant had received permission to produce 25 megawatts, but it was producing 75 megawatts illegally.
 The plant was also operating without the air treatment plant, which was inoperable.

 MV Borni Prince-2, owned by the Abul Khair Group, sank after hitting a port buoy near the Karnaphuli River.
 It was carrying out 1,400 tonnes of scrap metal taken from a vessel anchored offshore.
 The crew was rescued by another nearby vessel, according to the Bangladesh Inland Water Transport Authority.
 The Bangladesh Coast Guard and Bangladesh Navy were tasked with salvaging the ship.

 Abul Khair Group signed an agreement with the Bangladesh Chess Federation in February 2020 to sponsor the National School Chess Championship.

 On 21 September 2020, a vessel, Titu-19, owned by Abul Khair Group, partially capsized near Bhasan Char.
 It was carrying cement clinkers, around 1,250 tonnes, from a mothership anchored off Chittagong Port to Moktarpur in Munshiganj District.
 According to an official of the Bangladesh Inland Water Transport Authority, the boat developed cracks due to strong currents.
 According to the Lighter Vessel Workers Association, the crew was rescued by Arju, an oil tanker.

 Mohammad Kamrul Hasan, a sanitary inspector of Dhaka South City Corporation, filed a case against Chairman Abul Kashem and Chief Executive Officer BR Sharma of Abul Khair Milk Products Limited, accusing them of using deceptive marketing practices in promoting Marks Diabetic Milk.
 On 11 November 2020, Khadiza Bhuiyan of Dhaka Court found in favor of the defendant, and Hasan said he plans to file an appeal against the verdict.
 Hasan told the New Age newspaper, "We are fighting a losing battle."

-In June 2020, the Abul Khair Group supplied free oxygen to hospitals in Chittagong during the COVID-19 pandemic in Bangladesh from its steel plant, that also had an industrial oxygen production unit.
+In June 2020, the Abul Khair Group supplied free oxygen to hospitals in Chittagong during the COVID-19 pandemic in Bangladesh from its steel plant, which also had an industrial oxygen production unit.
 Hospitals receiving oxygen included Chattogram Field Hospital, Chittagong General Hospital, and Bangladesh Institute of Tropical and Infectious Diseases.
 They also provided support to AHM Mustafa Kamal, Minister of Finance, to start ICU operations in his constituency for COVID-19 patients in April 2021.

 In 2021, Dhaka Custom House took legal action against Abul Khair Group, along with 26 other companies, for being involved in importing goods using false declarations to evade value-added tax (VAT), and recovered BDT 1.2 crore from one of its subsidiaries, Abul Khair Steels (AKS).